EJ-Lan/RealEstateAPI/README.md

 * Connection to AWS RDS with PostgreSQL for the main database
 * Docker image stored in AWS ECR (Elastic Container Registry)
 * Deployment of Dockerized application from AWS ECR to AWS EC2
-* CI/CD workflow for automated testing, building, and deployment
+* CI/CD workflow for automated testing, building, and deployment with GitHub Actions

 ## Getting Started